 The air breaks down in narrow paths called leaders that split apart and branch out as the 'chain reaction' moves, in steps, toward the ground (watch first animation above).
 Picture the 'paths' as sticks being laid end-to-end, and every moment, adding another stick to make the path longer.
 These downward-moving paths of broken-down air are collectively called the stepped leader because of its incremental motion.

 to meet the upward leaders extending from the ground, and the first and subsequent return strokes.
 This is an extremely slow-motion animation- the actual process takes only a small

 fraction of a second.

 The stepped leader is dimly illuminated, but is not visible to the human eye because of its speed and closeness in time (a small fraction of a second) to the bright return stroke.
-However, playing video of cloud-to-ground lightning strikes in slow-motion can sometimes reveal part of the stepped leader just before it connects to the ground.
-The following is a frame-by-frame sequence from video of a cloud-to-ground lightning strike:
+However, high-speed video camera shots of cloud-to-ground lightning strikes clearly shows the progression of this stepped leader as it descends and connects to the ground.
+The following is a frame-by-frame sequence from 1,500 frames per second video of a cloud-to-ground lightning strike: